 In this Economic Issues paper, the objective is to understand from people working in the wine industry what they consider to be the South Australian wine sector's main areas of strength to date and going forward, and what they believe to be the main challenges ahead.
 The author consulted directly with industry stakeholders along the value chain, including winemakers, winery managers, wine marketers, wine retailers and wine educators.
-This paper presents their views and concerns and what they consider could be done within the industry, where training may be required, and what is the most appropriate approach for industry organisations.
+This paper presents their views and

+South Australia a leader in wine production and exports ... concerns and what they consider could be done within the industry, where training may be required, and what is the most appropriate approach for industry organisations.
 Wine industry data are sourced primarily from the Australian Wine and Brandy Corporation (AWBC) website, particularly the 'Winefacts' section.